In 2019, Zion National Park once again held its spot as the fourth most-visited national park in the country.

 While standing in line for the shuttle or waiting your turn to start a trail may be a different experience from what you’ve had in other national parks, Zion is well worth the wait.
 There’s a very good reason for the number of guests that make their way through the park each year; it’s truly breathtaking.

 Don’t let crowds, slow traffic, or lines ruin your visit.
 Instead, be patient, friendly, and courteous of others.
 After all, everyone is there for the same reason.
-Remember that staff and park rangers are doing their best to keep everyone safe, and be respectful of any and all rules or closures that are put in place to manage crowds.
+No matter how you choose to experience Zion, the memories you make and the impact of the park will matter for years to come.
+Remember that staff and park rangers are doing their best to keep everyone safe, and be respectful of any and all rules or closures that are put in place to manage crowds, as well as broader national park etiquette and common mistakes to avoid.

 3. Don’t Just Head to the Landmarks

-If your first visit allows enough time, plan to visit some of the park’s lesser-known hiking trails and scenic areas.
+If your first visit allows enough time, plan to visit some of the park’s lesser-known hiking trails and scenic areas, as well as a few of the top must‑do hikes in Zion National Park if they fit your group’s abilities.

 One must-see is Kolob Canyons.
-Because you can’t reach this section of the park without driving out of Zion, many visitors never even realized that they’ve missed it.
+Because you can’t reach this section of the park without driving out of Zion, many visitors never even realize that they’ve missed it.
 Equally as stunning as the lower canyon, Kolob Canyons features sandstone arches, red rock cliffs, and plenty of scenic hiking trails that rarely see a crowd.
+For experienced hikers, The Subway is a unique and challenging slot canyon hike that requires preparation and a permit, offering a truly unforgettable adventure.
+Exploring the canyon floor in Zion provides a different perspective of the park’s dramatic landscape, letting you experience the towering cliffs and lush scenery from below.

 4. Ask a Ranger